Drookoo/photo-portfolio/content/about.md

 <br>

-You can him find building cloud infrastructure, wheeling options, or running when he is not making art.
+You can him find building cloud infrastructure, wheeling options, or running footraces when he is not making art.

 <br>
 <br>